Dangertech/lesson-controller/README.md

 There, you should be able to see three files: `config.conf`, `timeframes.dat`, `lessondata.dat`.
 If you peek into these files, you can see a tutorial on what they do and how you have to customize each of them.
-Just follow them and pluck your own timetable in there.
+Just follow them and pluck your own timetable in there. **Note that if you executed `lesson` before opening the files, the comments are gone; In that case, run `make install` again.**

 If you do have problems with this process or have ideas on how to improve it, please [open an issue](https://github.com/dangertech/lesson-controller/issues/new).

 To get information on how to use lesson-controller in detail, call `lesson --help`.

+## Additional.
+The Makefile knows to other targets: `reset` and `uninstall`. `uninstall` simply removes the binary but does not modify your config location. `reset` cleans your confloc and dataloc and puts in the defaults again.
+This is useful if you want to quickly reset the configuration.
+Run `make` without anything to build the binary in the current directory.